NicolaZarbo/ing-sw-2022-scroccarello-zarbo-tombesi/README.md

 #### Argument
 (portNumber) :
-* The port used for the tcp connection, with no argument default = 50000;
+* The port used for the TCP connection, with no argument default = 50000;
 Accepted values are beetween 49000!!!!correct and 63000!!!!!!---------
 >If no port is selected the server will use the default port 50000.